 Eric J. Fygi has served as the Deputy General Counsel since the Department of Energy's founding in October 1977, and periodically has served since then as the Department's Acting General Counsel.
 Together with the General Counsel, he is responsible to the Secretary of Energy for all the Department’s legal affairs and the management of a 100-plus complement of attorneys at the Department’s headquarters.

-Deputy General Counsel for Technology Transfer & Procurement
+Deputy General Counsel for Transactions, Technology, & Contractor Human Resources

-Ms. Cadieux is the Deputy General Counsel for Technology Transfer and Procurement at the United States Department of Energy (DOE).
+Ms. Cadieux is the Deputy General Counsel for Transactions, Technology, & Contractor Human Resources at the United States Department of Energy (DOE).
 She manages a legal staff responsible for providing legal counsel to the procurement and financial assistance, technology transfer and intellectual property, and contractor labor and pension activities of program offices throughout the Department, including the Offices of Environmental Management, Fossil Energy, Energy Efficiency and Renewable Energy, Nuclear Energy, and Science.
 She entered the Senior Executive Service in 2004.

 Deputy General Counsel for Litigation, Regulation and Enforcement

 Anne Harkavy serves as Deputy General Counsel for Litigation, Regulation and Enforcement for the U.S. Department of Energy.
 Prior to joining the Department, she was a partner at the law firm of WilmerHale LLP, where she was a Vice Chair of the firm's Government and Regulatory Litigation Group.
 Her practice focused on representing companies and individuals in congressional oversight and investigation matters and on trial and appellate litigation with governmental or public policy dimensions.